Neutrino Physics with an Opaque Detector: Results and Discussion

-Fig.~\ref{Fig_1}(a) illustrates the detection principle using the simplest configuration where the fibres all run along the z-axis.
-The energy depositions from a simulated 1\,MeV~$e^+$ are shown.
-The light captured by the fibres forms a two-dimensional (x,y) projection of the ionisation pattern, which is shown in the top plot of Fig.~\ref{Fig_1}(a).
-Furthermore, by considering the difference in time of the light detection at the two ends of each fibre, information about the position of light capture along the length (z-coordinate) can be extracted.
-Fig.~\ref{Fig_1}(b) shows a simulation of the simple detector configuration where the colour of each point shows the number of photons hitting a fibre.
-On the left an opaque scintillator is simulated and on the right the scintillator is transparent.
+The detection principle using the simplest configuration, where the fibres all run along the $z$-axis, is illustrated in Fig.~\ref{Fig_1}.
+The energy depositions in three-dimensional space from a simulated $e^+$ with 1~MeV of kinetic energy are shown in Fig.~\ref{Fig_1}b, while Fig.~\ref{Fig_1}a shows the two-dimensional $x$-$y$ projection.
+A simulation of the light propagation is shown in Fig.~\ref{Fig_1}c, d, where the colour of each point represents the number of photons hitting a fibre.
+An opaque scintillator is simulated in Fig.~\ref{Fig_1}c and in Fig.~\ref{Fig_1}d the scintillator is transparent.
 The formation of the light-ball around the position of each Compton electron can be seen clearly for the opaque scintillator, whereas that pattern is almost completely washed out in the transparent case.
-Previous scintillator detectors aiming to address the MeV $e^+$ topology have required fine segmentation.
+A finely segmented detector would be required to measure this topology using transparent scintillator.
 In contrast, the LiquidO technique effectively self-segments due to stochastic light confinement.
 This eliminates the need to add dead material (with associated potential radioactivity) to achieve segmentation and therefore substantially reduces the cost and complexity of producing scintillator detectors capable of high-resolution imaging.